imjustBuck/CPTS-Checklists/README.md

 These checklists helped me stay focused, organized, and confident that I was covering all my bases — even when I hit dead ends.
 Just being able to say “I’ve already ruled that out” saved me tons of time and mental energy.

-Whether you're deep in the grind or just getting started, I hope these help you stay sharp and push through when things get frustrating.
+Whether you’re deep in the grind or just getting started, I hope these help you stay sharp and push through when things get frustrating.

 Good luck on your path.